Monday, January 20, 2025

 “Ovarian cancer is a serious and potentially deadly disease.”

-Recent statistics from OCRA (The Ovarian Cancer Research Alliance) reveal that ovarian cancer ranks as the 11th most common cancer and the fifth leading cause of cancer-related deaths among women.
-Furthermore, a woman's lifetime risk of developing ovarian cancer is reported to be 1 in 78.
-Ovarian cancer is often diagnosed at an advanced stage because early symptoms can be subtle or absent, making early detection difficult.
+I quickly found out how much I didn’t know.
+Recent statistics from The American Cancer Society reveal that ovarian cancer ranks as the 15th most common cancer and the sixth leading cause of cancer-related deaths among women.
+Furthermore, a woman's lifetime risk of developing ovarian cancer is reported to be 1 in 87.

 Your family medical history can provide valuable information about potential genetic or hereditary risks for various health conditions, including ovarian cancer.
 Many health conditions, including certain types of cancer, can have a genetic component.